Plebware/Plebware.github.io/index.md

 Welcome to **PlebWare**, a publishing and education platform dedicated to helping ordinary people understand technology, Linux, Artificial Intelligence, writing, creativity, productivity, and lifelong learning.

 Founded on **6 June 2015**, PlebWare has grown from a simple idea into an evolving knowledge base designed to educate, inspire, and empower.
-The decision to convert to a knowledge base was made in May 2026.
+The decision to convert to a knowledge base was made in **May 2026**.
 Our only request of visitors to this site is patience, as new content gets added

 ### Whether you are here to: